mmpowell98/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio

 My name is Morgan Powell and I work as a data analyst for a health system.
 I have an MPH with a focus on Epidemiology and Biostatistics and routinely work on surveillance and evaluation efforts to understand health trends in the communities I work in.

 My first professional role involved wastewater-based epidemiology, which ignited my passion for the field of epidemiology and led me to pursue an MPH at Boston University.
-Between school work and an internship with a local health system in Cambridge, MA, I explored various data tools and became familiar with concepts.
+Between fullt-time work, school and an internship with a local health system in Cambridge, MA, I explored various data tools and became familiar with concepts.
 Now, I regularly work in Excel, SAS, R Studio and am gaining familiarity for SQL.
 I have also used PowerBI and QGIS in the past, though do not regularly incorporate it into my daily functions.

 I enjoy working with complex data and looking for trands within while also implementing quality control efforts.
 I am eager to learn as many skills as I can to support my journey as a data analyst in the public health space.